satriahanifu/satriahanifu/README.md

 - 👀 I’m interested in WebDev, digital illustration, GameDev
 - 🌱 I’m currently learning WebDev

-I'm new in programming, but i'm looking for collaborion project. and I will always learning...
+I'm new in programming, but i'm looking for collaboration project. and I will always learning...
 <!---
 satriahanifu/satriahanifu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.